hjamet/today-time/README.md

 1. Select the note to update in the plugin settings
 2. Customize the date/time format according to your needs (default: YYYY-MM-DD HH:mm:ss)
+3. Set the update frequency in seconds (default: 60 seconds)

 ## Format